 Conservation and Collections Management is an integral part of the Museum’s stated purpose to hold its collections in trust for future generations.
 Members of the department promote the long-term preservation of artworks through development of conservation treatments, study of materials and techniques, scholarly research and documentation.
-The department follows internationally established standards to maintain the aesthetic and physical integrity of works of art through six conservation disciplines, an analytical facility, and a collections management division responsible for safe exhibition, storage and transport.
+The department follows internationally established standards to document and maintain the aesthetic and physical integrity of works of art through six conservation disciplines, an analytical facility, and a collections management division responsible for safe exhibition, storage, transport, as well as the collections database.

 Intern will have the opportunity to participate in a variety of activities, gaining hands-on experience and valuable insight into the day-to-day operations of a conservation lab.
-Intern will be expected to assist in - and learn to - perform tasks in support of collections care and conservation procedures.
+Intern will be expected to perform tasks in support of collections care and conservation procedures.
+This internship is available in the Objects Conservation Lab, only.

 Responsibilities may include: